The reopening of Samakee is guided by the following principles:

 Handwashing and hand sanitising:

-Children will enter school at the entrance door, one at a time, two meters apart and will remain two meters apart the entire school day.
-Each child will have an assigned sink and toilet.
+Children will enter school at the entrance door, one at a time, one-two meters apart and will remain one-two meters apart the entire school day.
 Children will wash their hands at least every two hours.

 School Medical Room and First Aid Room: